SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 When insurance provides coverage for a CPAP machine, that coverage typically extends to the supplies that are necessary to properly use the device.
 Several accessories are important to nightly CPAP therapy.

-- Mask, cushion, and headgear: The mask cushion fits onto your face and attaches to the CPAP mask, allowing pressurized air to flow into the upper airway.
-Headgear keeps the mask in the right position.
+• Mask, cushion, and headgear: The mask cushion fits onto your face and attaches to the CPAP mask, allowing pressurized air to flow into the upper airway.
+Headgear keeps the mask in place.

-With regular use, these CPAP components need to be replaced at regular intervals.
+With regular use, these CPAP components need to be replaced on a regular schedule.
 Insurance providers generally follow a schedule for covering the replacement costs if you're using your CPAP as directed by your doctor.
 If you need to replace any item more frequently, you may need to pay for it yourself.

 The supplier of your CPAP equipment may bill your insurance for accessories at prices that are different from the prices found online.
 The price range is different for each accessory, and the cost of parts can vary based on your specific CPAP model.